Revelation Chapter Four

 Revelation 4:2 & 3

 John was "in the Spirit" which is the only way that we enter into heaven.
 The first thing he saw was a throne which represents royalty and the one on the throne was as precious as jewels.
 The throne was encircled by a promise which is the rainbow.
 The rainbow was given to all men after the Great Flood as a symbol of the promise from God that he would not destroy the earth again with water.
 Now, it is fitting that John's first look into heaven reveals the fulfillment of the precious promise to be with the King Of Kings.
-That promise is for all who are willing to go through that open door that is Jesus Christ.
+That promise is for all who are willing to go through that open door that is Yeshua Messiah.

 Revelation 4:4